-(Mark One)

-x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE FISCAL YEAR ENDED DECEMBER 31, 2019

-OR 0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period fro m to Commission File Number 001-33650 CALADRIUS BIOSCIENCES, INC. (Exact name of registrant as specified in its charter) DELAWARE 22-2343568 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 110 Allen Road, 2nd Floor, Basking Ridge, New Je rsey 07920 (Address of principal executive offices) (zip code) Registrant's telephone number, including area code: 908-842-0100 Securities Registered Pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol (s) Name of Each Exchange On Which Registered Common Stock, par value \$0.001 per share CLBS The Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes o No x

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes o No x Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+(Mai rk One) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 FOR THE F ISCAL YEAR ENDED Decemb per 31, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the Transition Period from m to Со mmission File Number 001-336 50 LADRIUS BIOSCIENCES, IN ne of registrant as specified in it Delaware 22-2343568 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 110 Allen Road, 2nd Floor, Basking Ridge, New Je rsev 07920 (Address of principal executive offices) (zip code) Registrant's telepl hone number, including area cod e: 908-842-0100 Securities Re gistered Pursuant to Section 12(l o) of the Act: Title of Each Class Trading Symbol (s) Name of Each Exchange On Which Registered d Common Stock, par value \$0.001 per share CLBS The Nasdaq Capital Market 1 • ered pursuant to Section 12(g) o Indicate by check mark if the registrant is a well-known s easoned issuer, as defined in Ru le 405 of the Securities Act. s o No x No Indicate by check mark if the registrant is not required to \boldsymbol{x} o file reports pursuant to Section n 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes 0 of Indicate by check mark whether the registrant (1) has file 1934 during the preceding 12 months (or for such shorter ng requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submi Regulation S-T (§ 232.405 of this chapter) during the prest such files).
+Yes \boxtimes No \square an Indicate by check mark whether the registrant is a large a emerging growth company.
+See the definition of "large a change Act: Larg e accelerated filer Accelerated filer Non -accelerated filer ⊠ Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check mark o use the extended transition period for complying ng with any cont or revised financial accounting standards provided pursua Indicate by check mark whether the registrant has filed a rol over financial reporting under Section 404(b) of the Sa sued its audit report. report on and attestation to its m anagement's assessment of the effectiveness of i Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b- 2 of the Exchange Act).
+Yes \square No \boxtimes The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant (without admir tting that an person whose shares are not included in such calculation is an affiliate) computed by reference to June 30, 2020 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$27 million, computed by reference to the last sale price of \$1.78 for the common stock on the Nasdaq Capital Market reported for such date.

-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer of Non-accelerated filer x

-Accelerated filer o

-Smaller reporting company x

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of June 30, 2019 (the last business day of the most recently completed second fiscal quarter) was approximately \$20 million, computed by reference to the last sale price of \$2.28 for the common stock on the Nasdaq Capital Market reported for such date.
 Shares held by executive officers, directors and persons owning directly or indirectly more than 10% of the outstanding common stock have been excluded from the preceding number because such persons may be deemed to be affiliates of the registrant.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.